 New technology and automated processes have relieved finance teams of repetitive, manual tasks so the team can focus on adding value to the organization.

 For example, cloud-based accounting software allows accountants to automatically store large amounts of customer data like payroll, tax and invoice information at a lower cost to the business.
 Two common cloud-based accounting softwares are QuickBooks and NetSuite.
-These are full-service bookkeeping and accounting platforms that perform several operational functions like accepting business payments, payroll and more.
+These are full service bookkeeping and accounting platforms that perform several operational functions like accepting business payments, payroll and more.

-New technologies are rapidly automating bookkeeping and accounting procedures so finance departments can move resources away from administrative tasks and more toward analysis and strategy.
 With large amounts of data in one place, analysts, controllers and CFOs can now easily perform customized analyses, recognize patterns and make better-informed business decisions.
 In sum, new finance technologies are augmenting finance roles, enabling them to be more analytical and bring strategic insight to the table because it is reducing the need for people to focus solely on data collection.

 Fractional finance solutions offer flexibility and precision.